-President Obama, in terms of public image, is often seen as coming across as quite a light-hearted and ‘jokey’ Commander-in-Chief; this isn’t to his detriment nor is it a only a trait of Democratic presidents.
+President Obama, in terms of public image, is often seen as coming across as quite a light-hearted and ‘jokey’ Commander-in-Chief; this isn’t to his detriment nor is it only a trait of Democratic presidents.
 Ronald Reagan typically used humour to make light of his political adversaries and to win over audiences across the political spectrum.
 For Obama, this translates well online and increases the perception of engagement by his campaign with their very active ‘socially networked’ base; Mitt Romney, on the other hand, can often give the appearance of a kindly grandfather trying to ‘send a facebook’ for the very first time.
 Prime Minister David Cameron has been accused of having a similar online presence by former Labour spin-doctor Lord Mandelson.

 An example of Obama’s leading competitive edge online comes from his engagement with Reddit (a social news website with content generated by users and tracked by popularity).
 Whilst Governor Romney’s campaign was desperately trying to recast their nominee in a new light using a tightly controlled image overhaul (think what Saatchi and Saatchi did for Margaret Thatcher), Obama was doing an AMA [Any Matters Answered - a type of Q&A] session on Reddit, with over 200k users attempting to log-on to ask their own questions and crashing the site at times, and personally answered over 1000 questions on topics from Guantanamo Bay to the White House ‘secret’ beer recipe.

-The Pew Research Center ran a Project for Excellence in Journalism earlier this year that found that President Obama had made twice as many blog posts as Governor Romney within a particular given period; there were also three times as many YouTube videos on the Obama campaign channel than the Romney campaign’s.
+The Pew Research Center ran a Project for Excellence in Journalism earlier this year that found that President Obama had made twice as many blog posts as Governor Romney within a particular given period; there were also three times as many YouTube videos on the Obama campaign channel than that of the Romney campaign.
 The study also found that those identifying as ‘liberal’ are more likely to say that such sites and methods of engagement are important; this is reflected by the slant of online political chat amongst a younger, more active and politically involved audience.

 2012 is predicted to be a close election by some pundits (although I would disagree, see my predictions); if Obama can convert leads in virtual engagement into actual voter turnout then he will have a significant lead against Romney on election day.